-We next looked for correlations between gene expression and the binding of the analyzed TFs (see Suppl.).
-For regions centered on the TSS, we calculated the correlation between the expression level of the downstream gene and the degree of upstream TF binding (in terms of average signal; Fig 8C shows some examples of these correlations).
+We next looked for correlations between gene expression and the binding of TFs (see Suppl.).
+For regions centered on the TSS, we calculated the correlation between the expression level of the downstream gene and the degree of upstream TF binding (in terms of average signal).
+Fig 8C shows some examples of these correlations.
 We found in general that this correlation is the greatest in magnitude, either positively for activators or negatively, for repressors at the TSS, and declines sharply away from it.

-To investigate the correlations more systematically, we built a statistical model in each of the three organisms for predicting gene expression using the binding signals of many different TFs upstream of genes (see Suppl.).
-The model integrates binding information for the available TFs and shows a high accuracy in predicting both protein-coding genes and annotated ncRNA expression (see Suppl. for details on the methods and ncRNA sets used) (Fig 8D top).
-As expected, the regions around the TSS contribute most to the prediction, and this effect is most evident in human, perhaps reflecting its more precise TSSs.
-(Note, in the worm precise TSS definition is hampered by presence of splice leaders in worm transcripts.)
+To investigate the correlations more systematically, we built a statistical model in each of the three organisms.
+The model integrates binding signals upstream of genes of many different TFs (see Suppl.) to predict gene expression.
+It shows high accuracy on both protein-coding genes and annotated ncRNAs (see Suppl. for details on the methods and ncRNAs used) (Fig 8D top).
+As expected, the regions around the TSS contribute most to the model, and this effect is most evident in human, perhaps reflecting its more precise TSSs.
+(Note, in the worm TSS definition is hampered by presence of splice leaders in worm transcripts.)

-Surprisingly, only a relatively small set of TFs are necessary for predicting expression (Fig S6).
-In particular, while there are ~1400 human TFs, ~900 TFs in worm, and ~750 in fly \cite{19274049,16420670,16613907}, we find that most models with only a small number of TFs (as few as 5) are very successful in predicting gene expression.
-This presumably reflects that the binding patterns of different TFs are not independent of each other; i.e. there exists an intricate inter-correlated structure to regulation, indicating the redundancy of most TFs for statistically predicting gene expression.
-In Fig 8E we compare our prediction model between the three organisms.
-By examining the number of TFs required to achieve 90% prediction accuracy of the full model, we find fewer TFs are needed to do so in human than in worm or fly, perhaps reflecting that TF binding has an even more correlated structure in human in the samples studied.
+Surprisingly, only a relatively small number of TFs are necessary for predicting expression (Fig S6).
+In particular, while there are ~1400 total TFs in human, ~900 in worm, and ~750 in fly \cite{19274049,16420670,16613907}, most models with as few as 5 TFs make successful predictions.
+This presumably reflects the fact that the binding patterns of different TFs are not independent of each other; i.e. there exists an intricate inter-correlated structure to regulation, giving rise to a redundancy of most TFs for statistically predicting gene expression.
+In Fig 8E we compare model success across the three organisms.
+By examining the number of TFs required to achieve 90% prediction accuracy of a full (>30 TF) model, we find fewer TFs are needed in human than in worm or fly, perhaps reflecting that TF binding has an even more correlated structure in human (in the samples studied).

 ** Histone Marks vs Gene Expression

 We performed an analysis similar to our "TF-model" using histone marks.
 Overall, these have similar correlation patterns with gene expression in all three species, exhibiting a complex spatial structure around the TSS (Fig 8C).
 In all three organisms, H3K4me1, H3K4me2, H3K4me3 and H3K27ac are positively correlated with gene expression, whereas H3K27me3 shows a negative correlation.
 In contrast, H3K36me3 shows positive correlation in worm and fly, but a weak negative correlation, particularly at the TSS, in human.
-In worm and fly, high positive correlation of H3K36me3 with expression was achieved mainly in the gene body downstream of the TSS.
+(In worm and fly, high positive correlation of H3K36me3 with expression was achieved mainly in the gene body downstream of the TSS.)

 We then integrated the histone marks in each organism in order to develop statistical models to predict gene expression (see Fig S6c).
 Overall, each model achieved high cross-validated accuracy on protein coding genes (Pearson's r of 0.81 in human, 0.73 in worm, and 0.84 in fly) (Fig 8F).
 The models did almost as well on ncRNAs (Fig 8D).
 As for the TFs, we analyzed the contribution to the model of each upstream location (Fig 8) and computed the relative importance of different histone marks to each model; similar patterns were observed in the three species (Fig 8E).
 For example, the promoter-associated histone marks, H3K4me2 and H3K4me3, achieved the highest relative importance in all three organisms.